tgk/tgk.github.com/_posts/2014-02-02-sending-events-from-an-arduino-to-riemann.md

 ## Architecture

-Sending events to Riemann requires us to either use one of the existing Riemann client libraries, or to implement the Riemann protocol.
-The Arduino platform is fairly limited in the size of the programs we can store on it, and the range of libraries available.
-There isn't an Arduino Riemann library out there, and even if there were, we might not want to include it in our binary as it would take up too much space.
+Sending events to Riemann requires access to one of the existing Riemann client libraries, or an implementation of the Riemann protocol.
+The Arduino platform is fairly limited in the size of the programs that can be stored on the board, and the range of libraries available.
+There isn't an Arduino Riemann library out there, and even if there were, it might not be able to fit on the board, given other libraries and custom code.

-Therefore, in this setup, we are going to only use a TCP library on the Arduino, and use a Riemann HTTP proxy written in Clojure to forward events to Riemann.
+Therefore, this setup only uses a TCP library on the Arduino, and a Riemann HTTP proxy written in Clojure to forward events to Riemann.

 ![Architectual overview](/images/sending-events-from-arduino-to-riemann/architecture.png)